Transportation in the Sacramento metropolitan area: Interstate 80 (I-80)

-Following the split, the highway provides service to Sacramento International Airport (SMF), and as such, I-5 is the main route to access the airport for the entire Sacramento region.
-The highway then crosses the Sacramento River and routes across the Yolo Bypass via the Elkhorn Causeway.
-I-5 reaches Woodland, curves to the northwest direction, and then has a partial-service interchange with California State Route 113 at its northern terminus.
-After passing through Woodland, the highway converges with Interstate 505 near Dunnigan, then exits Yolo County, heading towards Redding and the Pacific Northwest.

 U.S. Route 50 (US 50)

-U.S. Route 50 (US 50) is an east–west U.S. Highway through the Sacramento area that has its western terminus in West Sacramento, and provides service to South Lake Tahoe and ultimately Ocean City, Maryland, the highway's eastern terminus.
+U.S. Route 50 (US 50) is an east–west U.S. Highway through the Sacramento area that has its western terminus in West Sacramento, and provides service further east to South Lake Tahoe, Kansas City, Cincinnati and Washington, D.C. before its eastern terminus in Ocean City, Maryland.

 US 50 begins by branching off in West Sacramento from I-80, thus creating its western terminus.
 This portion of the highway is also concurrent with Interstate 80 Business, so they also share the western terminus.
 In the eastern part of West Sacramento, a short spur route peels away from US 50 in the form of California State Route 275 (SR 275), providing direct access to the Tower Bridge and Capitol Mall in Sacramento.
 After US 50 crosses over the Sacramento River, it meets Interstate 5 (I-5) at a full junction at the southwestern corner of Downtown Sacramento.

 Following the I-5 junction, US 50 runs on a freeway section commonly referred to as the WX Freeway due to it being flanked by the parallel one-way W and X Streets, along the south side of Downtown Sacramento.
 This part of the freeway is also built upon a raised embankment, to allow the many city streets to pass under it.
 The route then hits an interchange with a crossing freeway where Business 80 is the route heading north, and SR 99 is the route heading south.

 Following that interchange, US 50 goes between East Sacramento on the north and Oak Park in the south, providing convenient access to the UC Davis Medical Center in the northern part of Oak Park.
 It then routes along the southern tip of the California State University, Sacramento (CSUS or Sac State) campus with special ramps to get drivers directly between the campus and the freeway.
 It continues to eastern Sacramento suburbs including La Riviera, Rosemont, Rancho Cordova, and Folsom.
 This section of the highway east of Sac State is known to be a busy office corridor heavily concentrated with office parks, thus also causing traffic jams in both directions during rush hour.

 As the highway exits Folsom, it also exits the farthest urban sprawl in that direction, climbs in elevation, and enters the more rural El Dorado County.
 It makes its way through many small municipalities, including Placerville and Pollock Pines and then reaches South Lake Tahoe.